BenergyRacing/racing-data-converter/docs/CSV.md

 ### Timestamp column

-By default, racing-data-converter expects that the first column is the timestamp in milliseconds (named `Time (ms)` by default).
+By default, racing-data-converter assumes that the first column is the timestamp in milliseconds (named `Time (ms)` by default).

-The lines **must** be ordered by timestamp (lowest first).
+All lines **must** be ordered by timestamp (lowest first).
+The data is not required to follow a fixed frequency.

 ### Column Values

 Column values are expected to be numbers, using period as the decimal separator and using comma as the thousants separator.

-All the numbers below have valid syntax:
+All the numbers below are valid:
 - `3.14`
 - `3.0000`
 - `3`